juliusbroomfield/interview-prep/study-guide.md

 ## Searching and Selection Algorithms:

-- Binary Search: Searches a sorted array by dividing it in half repeatedly.
+- **Binary Search:** Searches a sorted array by dividing it in half repeatedly.

+  - If you can eliminate half of your remaining possibilties in each step, you can likely use binary search

+  - If the problem is about finding a specific point in a continous range, like finding square root, you can likely use binary search

   - Time Complexity: O(log n).